This article may contain compensated links. Please read disclaimer for more info.

 Laon, in the Aisne department, is a medieval city built on the top of a 330-meter-high limestone rock that punctuates the flat plains around.
 In early Medieval times, Laon was the capital of the Carolingian Empire and its high town – encircled by eight kilometers of walls and formidable gates – is France’s biggest protected historic center.

 Laon is one of the best places to visit in Northern France, best known for its gothic cathedral Notre-Dame de Laon.
-Built between the 12th and 13th centuries, Notre Dame de Laon is one of the first major Gothic-style buildings in France, contemporary with Notre Dame de Paris.
-The interior elevation is representative of the first Gothic art whilst the upper parts were built in a more evolved gothic style, known as ‘classic’ Gothic.
+Built between the 12th and 13th centuries, Notre Dame de Laon is one of the first major Gothic Cathedrals in France, contemporary with Notre Dame de Paris.
+The interior elevation is representative of the first Gothic art whilst the upper parts were built in a more evolved gothic style, known as ‘classic Gothic style.’

 Take the time to visit the cathedral and wander around Laon’s medieval streets, there are more than 80 historic monuments to discover!
 The list of fun things to do in Laon includes: